danielmarbach/Await.HeadExplosion/Presentation/README.md

 ## TaskFactoryStartNewLongRunning

-- `TaskCreationOptions.LongRunning` instruct the TPL to create a background thread (non-pool thread)
+- `TaskCreationOptions.LongRunning` instruct the TPL to create a background thread (non-pooled thread)
-- First `await` statement will return the background thread, waste is generated
+- First `await` statement will return the background (non-pooled) thread, waste is generated
 - Useful only for long-running loops without async body
 - Don't try to be smarter than the TPL ;)